 The Neurodiversity Navigators (formerly Autism Spectrum Navigators) program is built on the principles of social justice and the neurodiversity movement.
 This means that when we consider the needs of our students, we first consider the value that each brings to our community as a unique, diverse individual, and we seek to embrace this individuality by supporting each student in building on their strengths, not fixing perceived deficits.
 Next, we focus on finding ways to support access for our students, around systemic barriers, misunderstandings, and more.

 What does this look like?
-For one thing, it means we don’t have Social Skills classes!
-Neurodiversity Navigators students take a series of cohort classes (alongside their chosen program of study) that are designed to support them in finding their strengths in four areas:
+Neurodiversity Navigators students take a series of academic cohort classes [PDF] alongside their chosen program of study that are designed to support them in finding their strengths in four areas:

 - Executive Functioning,